 - Alter the lighttable view to only show images with 2 stars.
 Go through these images more carefully, and decide whether to promote them to a 3 star rating, or put them back down to a lower rating.
 Again, proceed until no more images remain in the lighttable view.

 - Alter the lighttable view to only show images with 3 stars.
 Perform quick edits and experiments on those images in the darkroom view to decide if they are worthy of further effort.
 If you are happy with the results of those edits, promote that image to a 4 star rating for final editing.

 - Go through your 4 star images, perform any final edits on them and then export to see the final result.
 Increase the rating a final time to 5 stars to indicate that processing is complete.

 If space is at a premium you might consider permanently deleting your rejected or 0-star images.
-Select these images in the lighttable view and use the ’trash/delete’ option in the selected images module.
+Select these images in the lighttable view and use the ’trash/delete’ option in the actions on selection module.
 You should only do this for images you are certain you will never need again.